Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Introduction and motivation

+Two stochastic quadratic models are presented in \cite{Soanpet12} for CDDP, where the uncertainty lies in the centres' capacity disruption that is assumed to follow the Normal distribution.
+The risk-averse approach is the Chance-Constrained Programming (CCP), also so-called first-order stochastic dominance measure.
+A binary linear optimization model is presented in \cite{Essghaier21} for assigning trucks to doors in a given platform, where a collaboration of supply competitors is allowed in a fuzzy CCP-based approach. \cite{Goodarzi20} present an approach for capacity disruption issues in the truck scheduling problem.
+A column-and-constraint generation exact algorithm is proposed.
+See \cite{Xi20} for uncertainty in the arrival and operational times. \cite{Gallo22} present a two-stage stochastic Mixed Integer Linear Programming (MILP) model for scheduling trucks to doors.
+A genetic matheuristic algorithm is considered.
+An efficient heuristic, so-called the Stability Approach, is presented in \cite{Fonseca24} for solving multi-dock truck scheduling problems, where the uncertainty lies in the truck release dates.

+It is worth pointing out that, except for \cite{cddp-ts24}, the reviewed literature on both CDAP under uncertainty and CDDP does not consider the specific capacity of each door in the identification and assignment of individual doors.
+In fact, only the total capacity of each platform is considered, which implies an approximation in the solution.

-An important piece of information to deal with in practical applications as CDDP is the probability distribution (PD) followed by the uncertainty in the main parameters.
-It is usually unknown, being the motivation for Distributionally Robust Optimization (DRO), where a set of PDs is dealt with as a counterpart of the truly underlying PD.
-Knight associated in 1921 \textit{risk} with the randomness of a realization from known PD and uncertainty (in today terminology, \textit{ambiguity}) with the situation where the true PD is unknown, see \cite{Knight12} and also \cite{CaunhyeAlem23}.
-To the best of our knowledge, \cite{Scarf57} is the first to consider DRO (although without using the name), for solving the problem: Purchasing a quantity of an item for reselling it in advance to knowing the demand (i.e., the news vendor problem), where the mean and variance are assumed to be known.
-The goal consists of maximizing the minimum profit for demands following PDs that share those two moments.
-So, a modeler-driven PD set can be considered for generating an ambiguity set.
+An important piece of information to deal with in practical applications as CDDP is the probability distributions followed by the uncertainty in the main parameters.
+It is usually unknown, being the motivation for DRO, where a set of possible distributions is dealt with as a counterpart of the true underlying one; \cite{Khun25} present a good survey on DRO key elements in a unified manner. \cite{LiLiu25} editorialize about some models and methods for generating the ambiguity set.
+To the best of our knowledge, \cite{Scarf57} is the first to consider DRO (although without using this name) for solving the famous news vendor problem, where the mean and variance are assumed to be known.
+There is a broad literature where given bounds are considered for the distance of possible distributions from an empirical one.
+The variety of measures to define that distance includes the popular Wasserstein distance introduced in \cite{Kantorovich42}, also known as the translation of masses or Earth mover model; the nested distance (\cite{PflugPichler14}); the $\phi$ divergences as versions of the $\chi^2$ distance, the Kullback--Leibler divergence, the Hellinger distance, and the Burg entropy (see \cite{Philpott18} and \cite{Bayraksan24}, among others); the $\ell_1$ and $\ell_{\infty}$ norms defining distances (\cite{Xie20,Wang23}); $\phi$ divergence functions introduced in \cite{CaunhyeAlem23}, which are based on infima convolution, piecewise linearity, and the Moreau--Yosida regularization.